xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2025-11-26-sarinas-tea-and-caramelisation.md

 ![steeping](/images/brew.JPG)

-the caramelised tea looked very pretty and smelt nice but it was slightly underwhelming :( i think i will stick to normal brewing in the future because this tea itself is very nice. thanks sarina!
+the caramelised tea looked very pretty and smelt nice but it was slightly underwhelming :( i think i will stick to normal brewing for now because this tea itself is very nice. thanks sarina!
 <br><br>
 maybe i will perfect caramelised tea another day though...